The Best DNA Test Kit Roundup for 2022

 Type of DNA Test

-Before you delve deeper into your search for the right testing kit, you should familiarize yourself with different types of DNA tests.
+Before you delve deeper into your search for the right DNA testing kit, you should familiarize yourself with different types of DNA tests.
 These tests differ in their ability to trace back your ancestry, and one of them can only be used on male DNA samples.
-There are three different test types:
+There are three different test types.

-Autosomal DNA: This is the most common type of DNA test that you’ll encounter.
+Autosomal DNA: This is the most common type of DNA test you’ll encounter.
 These tests measure your autosomal chromosomes, which make up the lion’s share of your DNA.
 The best DNA ancestry test kit usually involves autosomal DNA testing because it can analyze DNA from both maternal and paternal lines.
 However, due to the random DNA inheritance patterns, precise conclusions can only be drawn for close relatives.
-Autosomal DNA tests are considered precise up to your third cousins but can theoretically be used to find your 10th cousin.
+Autosomal ancestry DNA kits are considered precise up to your third cousins but can theoretically be used to find your 10th cousin.

-Purpose of the Testing Kit
+Purpose of DNA Testing

 Sample Taking Method